nens/clean-python/README.md

     $ pip install clean-python[sql,fastapi]

+## Local development

+For local development of ``clean-python``, clone the repository and `cd` into the directory.
+Then, create a fresh virtual environment (using at least Python 3.10) and activate it.
+We recommend using [PyEnv](https://github.com/pyenv/pyenv) for that.

+Then install the library in *editable* mode, with all optional dependencies:

+    $ pip install -e .[fastapi,auth,celery,fluentbit,sql,sql-sync,s3,s3-sync,api-client,amqp,nanoid,test]

+**N.B.**: pip may have a hard time resolving some dependencies, if so, please use the convenience installation scripts referred to in the section below.

+Finally run the unittests as follows:

+    $ pytest tests

+For the integration tests, databases are necessary which are managed using *docker compose*:

+    $ docker compose up -d
+    $ pytest integration_tests

 ## Managing dependencies

 This package has all of its dependencies specified in the ``pyproject.toml`` file.
 Most packages are specified with a minimum version (e.g. ``pydantic>=2.9``).
 In the automated tests both the minimum and the latest versions are tested.
+Locally, the minimum and latest versions can be installed using convenience scripts, respectively `scripts/install_minimum.sh` and `scripts/install_latest.sh`.

 The automated tests run every week, and if they fail (mostly due to an updated dependency), there will be an issue created automatically.